xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 • Transformation: From the selected data, generate output after recomputing.

-• Aggregation: Collect a set of data, collect a distinct set, calculate sum, count, count distinct, min, max, mean, all, any, and states grouped by some values.
+• Aggregation: Collect a set of data or distinct set of data, calculate sum, count, count distinct, min, max, mean, all, any, and states grouped by some values.

+• Extended aggregation: Collect a set of data or distinct set of data based on computing relationships recursively.

 • Correlation: Correlate data entries within the same input or multiple inputs.

-• Recursive computation: Compute relationships recursively which match the specified condition along a path.
+• Global logic computation: Compute logic expression from multiple collective data entries.

 • Trending: Interval-based aggregation or state calculation with changing or trending reports.

-• Projection: Final presentation of the processed data.

 ## Specification and Language: